alissa-huskey/python-class/docs/practices/testing/pytest-tests.md

 {{ newrow }}

 5\.
-Finally, we use the fixture name in the test function the same way we would any other variable.
+Finally, we use the fixture name in the test the same way we would any other variable.

 {{ rightcol }}